WizardGit/StingerRunRacing/README.md

 get speed hoop prefabs
-change arrow to follow camera movements (like if you turn backwards) allow npcs to get speed boxes!
+change arrow to follow camera movements (like if you turn backwards) allow npcs to get speed boxes! commented out showing player tags on actual player since it's annoying and there already is a thing at the top that shows your place, you can remove that and the other code later if you want

 Other (Future) Ideas:
 Create a dragon flight simulator except you can roll sideways and forward